 When it comes to Mp3, you will need reliable plugins.
 The community experts recommend GStreamer, so make sure to run the following command:

 These simple steps should resolve any media issues you may have when you first start CentOS.

 Linux CentOS is one of those operating systems that are user-friendly and suitable for newbies.
-The installation process is fairly easy, although you shouldn’t forget to install a desktop environment if you prefer using GUI.
+The installation process is relatively easy, although you shouldn’t forget to install a desktop environment if you prefer using a GUI.

 Overall, Linux CentOS is a reliable, stable, and fast operating system worth trying for both those who are only entering the Linux world and experienced users.

 If you are a fan of using Python programming language, you can make your life easier by using Python Pip.
 It is a package management utility that allows you to install and manage Python software packages easily.
 Ubuntu doesn’t come with pre-installed Pip, but here…